 The Norwalk Islands are also a hidden gem, are rich in history, and are a beautiful area to spend time.
 The regions doesn’t get tourists coming to fish, it is not a fishing destination by any means.
 You don’t have fleets of charter boats hammering the fish population, nor would the fish sustain that pressure.
-Despite Fairfield County being the most densely populated region in CT, the fishing pressure is actually relatively low.
-Every year there are 40 pound bass caught in the deep water rips surrounding the islands on bait.
+Despite Fairfield County being the most densely populated region in CT, the fishing pressure is actually relatively low. compared to the rest of the waters of the tri state area Every year there are 40 pound bass caught in the deep water rips surrounding the islands on bait.
 20 and 30 pound bass are not uncommon in the shallow areas of the islands for those who know the secrets, of which there are many, and put in the time.
 Double digit fluke and blackfish are also caught, and don’t forget the gator bluefish.
 See the image below as evidence of the fish that the islands hold.
 This is one of the most notable catches of the Norwalk Islands’ history, a 45 pound striped bass on the fly taken by Pete Kriewald in the 70s in skinny water that was at the time a world record on 20 pound tippet.
 This is from Lou Tabory’s book “Inshore Fly Fishing: A Pioneering Guide to Fly Fishing Along Cold Water.”